Somewhere along the line I learned to write academically.

 Imagine walking up to a friend and talking to them as though you were broadcasting a message to the masses rather than speaking directly to them.

-What if you were to transfer that humanness to your writing?
+What if you were to transfer that closeness to your writing?
 How could it transform your content?
 Do you think it would resonate more or less with your audience and community?

 I’ve learned over the years that the content that resonates the most with people is the content in which I’m willing to share as a human—as though I’m talking with you one-on-one.

-If you’re an academic, then by all means, do you.
-I have profound respect for people who study and convey complex information—even when it takes a couple of reads.
+If you’re an academic, then, by all means, do you.
+I have profound respect for people who study and convey complex information—even when it takes me a couple of reads.